jizhang-nz/fast-GeP/README.md

 ## Introduction

-Fast-Genome Profiler (Fast-GeP) is the first allele calling program that using genome-by-genome algorithm to transform bacterial WGS assembly data into allele profiles.
+Fast-Genome Profiler (Fast-GeP) is the first genome-by-genome allele-calling program that transform bacterial WGS assembly data into allele profiles.
 It is written in Perl and has been tested in MacOS (OS X 10.9.5 and High Sierra v 10.13.1) and Ubuntu (14.04 and 16.04).

 ## Motivation